icsga/Yazz/doc/manual.md

 Yazz has a flexible modulation matrix, which allows using most signal outputs as modulation values for sound parameters.
-There are two different types of modulation sources and targets:
+There are two different types of modulation sources and targets: Global and Local.
+Global parameters are note- and voice-independent and only represent a single value at any time.
+Local parameters are note- or voice-specific, with individual values per note or voice.

+Global modulation sources can modulate both global and local modulation targets.
+Local modulation sources can modulate only local modulation targets.

 * Global modulation sources:
     * Channel aftertouch
-    * Global LFOs
     * Pitch wheel
     * Modulation wheel
+    * Global LFOs
 * Local modulation sources:
     * Note on velocity
     * Oscillator output